Best of the Letters From 2016

 February 23, 2016

 Comment: Ronald L. Dart (born January 7, 1934) died January 24, 2016 at the age of 82.
 Dart graduated from Ambassador College in 1960, became an “evangelist” in Worldwide Church of God, and then was with GTA’s group, Church of God International (CGI).
 He teaches a false gospel of works based on the dogma of false prophet Herbert Armstrong, instead of Christ Jesus and His saving grace.
 For more info, go to Ronald L. Dart (OIU Vol. 4, Pt.
-4 [OIUs available as PDF download] which mentions Dart’s beginnings) tells how Dart told an acquaintance that he “had a friend who was making millions with this kind of business.”
+4 which mentions Dart’s beginnings) tells how Dart told an acquaintance that he “had a friend who was making millions with this kind of business.”
 UPDATE: Ronald L. Dart died January 24, 2016 at the age of 82.
 His “Born to Win” program has been airing on many Christian radio programs.
 A 2004 letter to ESN told how Alan Ruth admitted to his former roommate [author’s son-in-law] that he over heard Dart say at an FOT that he had “all the money I will ever need.”
-Also see: Where is the True Church?
+Also see our article: What is Behind Christian Educational Ministries?

 Update 2017: Allie Dart (Dart’s wife) formed The Ronald L. Dart Evangelistic Association in June 2017 to “promote the works of the late Ronald L. Dart.”
 She died on August 9, 2017.